Khanhlinhdang/AutoTradingKit-Pro/README.md

 - on Window:  Use source in main brand python 3.12
 - on MacOS:  Use source in macos brand python 3.12
-- on Linux: Use source in linux brand python 3.12 install libs: pip install -r requirements.txt run ATK.py to start app: python ATK.py or python3 ATK.py
+- on Linux: Use source in linux brand python 3.12

+install libs: pip install -r requirements.txt

+run ATK.py to start app: python ATK.py or python3 ATK.py

 ## Build application

-- Convert py to pyd using cython to improve perfomance
+- Convert py to pyd/so using cython to improve perfomance
 - Use pyinstaller to build exe on window, so on linux/macos

 ## Roadmap 2025